Android Central Verdict

 OnePlus 8 Software, battery life and performance

-OnePlus left its software largely unchanged since it introduced new features and design with Android 10, and I'm not upset one bit about the OnePlus 8 having nothing new.
-That's because OxygenOS is one of the best software experiences you can get today, across its design, functionality, features and performance.
+OnePlus's OxygenOS software has slowly departed from the near-stock experience it once was, and has even changed on the OnePlus 8 itself during the move from Android 10 to Android 11.
+But I'm not upset one bit about that, because OxygenOS is still one of the best software experiences you can get today, across its design, functionality, features, and performance.
 The interface is slick and simple, the feature additions are subtle and unobtrusive, and you aren't hit with excessive amounts of bloat or duplicative apps.

 OnePlus software is simple, but that's at the core of why it's so great.
 It does a fantastic job of letting you tweak as much or as little as want to, so you can make it look whichever way works best for your needs.
 There's full support for theming and tweaking every little bit of the interface, but if you just use it how it's set up right out of the box you'll also have a great experience.

 As for performance, it's fantastic — precisely as I've come to expect from OnePlus.
-I've been testing the higher-end model with 12GB of RAM (which costs an additional $100 and includes 256GB of storage), but I have zero doubt that 8GB in the base model will get the job done just as well based on my experience using older OnePlus phones.
+I tested the higher-end model with 12GB of RAM (which costs a bit extra and includes 256GB of storage), but I have zero doubt that 8GB in the base model will get the job done just as well, based on my experience using older OnePlus phones.
 OxygenOS puts so much emphasis on consistent performance, and it shows.

-The only issue I ran into was with Bluetooth.
+The only issue I initially ran into was with Bluetooth.
 The connection was oddly weak to my Galaxy Buds+, and I could easily force it to cut out temporarily by resting my hand in my pocket with my phone.
-I also had regular connection jitters when running with the phone in my waistpack, presumably because it's held tight to my body — but I haven't had this issue with these headphones and any other phone in that waistpack.
+I also had regular connection jitters when running with the phone in my waistpack, presumably because it's held tight to my body — but over time with updates, these problems have all but vanished.

 Another part of performance is networking, and the OnePlus 8 includes 5G on all models — but whether you'll actually be able to use it requires explanation.
-The unlocked OnePlus 8 only supports Sub-6 5G, which makes up the bulk of T-Mobile (and Sprint) and AT&T's network — at least, right now, before both carriers roll out mmWave in ernest.
-There's a different model sold by Verizon, with mmWave 5G support (and a $100 higher price), because its network is currently only mmWave.
-During my review the phone had not yet been certified for 5G on AT&T, so I wasn't able to test it, though it supports the Sub-6 band necessary for the carrier — but I wouldn't necessarily expect AT&T to certify the phone.
+The unlocked OnePlus 8 only supports Sub-6 5G, which makes up the bulk of T-Mobile and AT&T's networks.
+There's a different model sold by Verizon, with mmWave 5G support (and a higher price).

-OnePlus brought wireless charging to the 8 Pro, but sadly it's missing on the 8 — that's a bit of a bummer in a year when the phone got more expensive.
-Thankfully its 30W Warp Charge wired charging is still here, and it's incredibly fast.
+OnePlus brought wireless charging to the 8 Pro and subsequent releases, but sadly it's missing on the 8 — that's a bit of a bummer, but certainly not a showstopper for most.
+Thankfully, its 30W Warp Charge wired charging is still here, and it's incredibly fast.
 I'm not a fan of having a proprietary charger and tech to accomplish it, nor do I like the huge charging brick.
 But goodness the results are amazing: 0 to 50% in just 22 minutes still blows me away.

 OnePlus 8 Cameras